Baranowski/Viosuo/README.md

-**Note: This repo has not been cleaned up and prepared for general consumption at all.
-This is just a dump of the project files.
-If there is any interest I will be happy to clean it up, put up some instructions on how to customize, print and build this keyboard.
-I'm not sure how useful that would be though.
+**Note: This is mostly a dump of the project files with very scant instructions.
 The keyboard has been adjusted to my hand and probably wouldn't serve well anyone else.
-So at this point it's basically a proof of concept.**
+So at this point it's basically a proof of concept.
+However, if someone wants to play with this idea I will be happy to help if I can.**

 ![Wearing both sides](img/20220321_0020.png?raw=true "Wearing both sides")